 By Donald Stotts

-STILLWATER - Daytime temperatures for parts of Oklahoma already have hit 100 degrees Fahrenheit or greater, and that means horse owners will need to monitor their animals closely.
+STILLWATER - Daytime temperatures for Oklahoma are soaring upward into the 90s and approaching 100 degrees Fahrenheit; that means horse owners will need to monitor their animals closely.

-Heat is produced as a normal by-product in the daily metabolic processes of horses, said Dave Freeman, Oklahoma Cooperative Extension Service equine specialist.
+Heat is produced as a normal by-product in the daily metabolic processes of horses, said Dave Freeman, Oklahoma State University Extension equine specialist.
 During exercise, there is a significant increase in the amount of heat produced by working muscles.
 Heat production estimates can increase as much as 50 percent during periods of intense exercise as compared with heat production when the horse is at rest.

 In response, a horse increases its sweating rate, moves more blood to the capillaries under the skin and increases its rate of breathing in an effort to release this build-up of heat.
 "Heat stress from exercise can result when the environmental temperature is high," Freeman said.